nanderson815/atlanta-triathlon-club/src/pages/features/2022-08-01-alicia-shelly.md

 ---
 templateKey: blog-post
-title: Featured Athlete Alicia Shelly
+title: Featured athlete Alicia Shelly
 date: 2022-08-01T15:33:50.156Z
 description: Alicia recently completed her first 70.3 in May and is training for her first full Ironman in September.
 A few weeks ago we had a chance to chat